Steelyard: Anglo-Hanseatic War

+After the Anglo-Hanseatic War

-In 1475 the Hanseatic League purchased the London site outright and it became universally known as the Steelyard, but this was the last outstanding success of the Hansa.
+In 1475 the Hanseatic League purchased the London site outright and it became universally known as the Steelyard.
+The kontor then required that Hansards lived on the Steelyard.
 In exchange for the privileges the German merchants had to maintain Bishopsgate, one of the originally seven gates of the city, from where the roads led to their interests in Boston and Lynn.
+The Hanse Merchants Act 1503 (19 Hen.
+7. c.
+23) confirmed in law the exemption of the Hanseatic League from all laws that ordinarily applied to foreign merchants.

+Danzig and Cologne were still the dominant players in the Hansa's trade on England in the 16th century, but Hamburg achieved an important role by shipping German fabrics and Icelandic cod to England and English ink to the Netherlands.
+Hamburg's merchants became over time less involved in active trade with England, and let other parties carry goods instead.

-Members of the Steelyard, normally stationed in London for only a few years, sat for a famous series of portraits by Hans Holbein the Younger in the 1530s, portraits which were so successful that the Steelyard Merchants commissioned from Holbein the allegorical paintings The Triumph of Riches and The Triumph of Poverty for their Hall.
+Members of the Steelyard, normally stationed in London for only a few years, sat for a famous series of portraits by Hans Holbein the Younger in the 1530s, portraits which were so successful that the Steelyard merchants commissioned from Holbein the allegorical paintings The Triumph of Riches and The Triumph of Poverty for their Hall.
 Both were destroyed by a fire, but there are copies in the Ashmolean Museum in Oxford.
 Later merchants of the Steelyard were portrayed by Cornelis Ketel.
 There is a fine description of the Steelyard by John Stow.

-Later history
+Later conflicts and closures

+The Steelyard's privileges were suspended in 1552.

+One group that shipped trade goods for the merchant of Hamburg when they moved out of English active trade, was the Company of Merchant Adventurers of London.
+They got a residence for 10 years in Hamburg in 1567.
+Hamburg became a crucial market for the Merchant Adventurers after the loss of the Dutch market in the Dutch Revolt.
+Hanseatic trade with England was centred in Hamburg in those days.

+Other Hanse towns resented the success of the Merchant Adventurers and wanted to secure the old favorable trade privileges that England suspended years ago.
+A Tagfahrt pressured Hamburg to close the Merchant Adventurers' trading post after the end of the agreement and Hamburg obeyed.
+England responded with countermeasures.

-The prosperity of the Hanse merchants, who were in direct competition with those of the City of London, induced Queen Elizabeth to suppress the Steelyard and rescind its privileges in 1598.
+Queen Elizabeth suppressed the Steelyard and rescinded its privileges in 1598.
 James I reopened the Steelyard, but it never again carried the weight it formerly had in London.
 Most of the buildings were destroyed during the Great Fire of London in 1666.
 The land and buildings remained the property of the Hanseatic League, and were subsequently let as warehouses to merchants.